$\chi$-bounds, operations and chords: Introduction

-Our decomposition theorem turns out to be a complete structural description of long-unichord-free graphs: it tells how all long-unichord-free graphs can be constructed from simple pieces.
-As a byproduct of this description we obtain a polynomial time recognition algorithm for long-unichord-free graphs.
-This was an open question mentioned in~\cite{nicolas.kristina:one} (where a similar algorithm is given for unichord-free graphs).
+This answers an open question mentioned in~\cite{nicolas.kristina:one} (where a similar algorithm is given for unichord-free graphs).
 It should be pointed out that in~\cite{nicolas.kristina:one}, a problem of the very same flavour is proved to be NP-complete: deciding whether a graph contains a cycle $C$ with a unique chord $uv$ such that $u$ and $v$ are at distance at least~4 along the cycle.
 This shows that naive attempts to obtain our recognition algorithm are likely to fail.